No script

 Transalpina Road

-Transalpina (latin for “across the mountains”) is the highest road in Romania - passing through valleys and plateaus, the road reaches its highest point at 2,145m altitude, offering not only breathtaking views but also unique driving experiences.
+Transalpina (latin for “across the mountains”) is a spectacular mountain road, the Transalpina highway, and at 2,145 m at Urdele Pass it is Romania’s highest road, high in the Carpathian Mountains (Southern Carpathians), offering not only breathtaking views but also unique driving experiences.

 Follow Romanian Friend on: